 If you are currently working as a PTA or considering the next steps to begin your physical therapy assistant career, consider these potential future roles:

 Earn your doctorate in physical therapy to become a physical therapist.
-This pathway may take a while but look for bridge programs that may help to accelerate the path for PTAs transitioning to PTs.
+This pathway may take a while but bridge programs may help to accelerate the path for PTAs transitioning to PTs.

 Earn a post-professional degree or certification like APTA’s PTA Advanced Proficiency Pathways to become a specialized PTA.
 You can earn this certification in one of eight areas: pediatrics, oncology, wound management, orthopedics, acute care, geriatrics, cardiovascular/pulmonary, and neurology.